-For this reporting period Stanford paid in-lieu fee for 5 projects totaling \$6,093,566, and used 84,686 sq.ft. from the Square Footage Bank.
-As of August 31, 2020, Stanford has made affordable housing fee payments totaling \$32,261,440.
-At the end of FY20, no square footage is remaining in the Square Footage Bank.
+For this reporting period Stanford paid in-lieu fees for four projects, totaling \$7,087,015, and no square footage from the Square Footage Bank was used.
+As of August 31, 2021, Stanford has made affordable housing fee payments totaling \$39,348,456.
+At the end of FY21, 90,997 square feet remains in the Square Footage Bank.

-Five affordable housing projects have been built within the 6 mile, radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low income families.
+Five affordable housing projects have been built within a six-mile radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low income families.
 In September 2017, \$14.5 million of the in-lieu fees was used to partially fund the acquisition and rehabilitation of the Buena Vista Mobile Home Park in Palo Alto.
 In addition, on April 17, 2018, the County Board of Supervisors approved setting aside \$6,000,000 to support the development of a 60- to 100-unit multifamily rental development in Palo Alto for teachers.